mohammap22/data-512-homework_2/README.md

 # Analysis of Wikipedia Articles about U.S. Cities by State

-## Goal of the Project
+## Goals

-The primary goal of this project is to explore the concept of bias in data by analyzing Wikipedia articles about U.S. cities.
-The project combines datasets from Wikipedia and the U.S. Census Bureau to calculate two key metrics on a state-by-state and divisional basis:
+The goal of this project is to analyze Wikipedia articles and try to determine if there was bias in them.
+The project combines data from Wikipedia and the U.S. Census Bureau to calculate total articles per capita and high-quality articles per capita, our key metrics.
+We determine an article to be "high quality" based on the ORES (Objective Revision Evaluation Service) score.
-1. Total articles per capita
-2. High-quality articles per capita

-High-quality articles are considered to be those that ORES (Objective Revision Evaluation Service) predicted to be either "FA" (featured article) or "GA" (good article).

-## License and Terms

-The source data comes from Wikipedia and the U.S. Census Bureau.
-Wikipedia data is licensed under the [CC-BY-SA](https://creativecommons.org/licenses/by-sa/3.0/) license.
-The terms of use for the Wikimedia Foundation REST API can be found [here](https://www.mediawiki.org/wiki/REST_API#Terms_and_conditions).

 ## Relevant API Documentation